mechatronics-RWTH/lexci-2/documentation/01_installation.md

     if you wish.
 In that case, don't forget to adapt the following commands accordingly.
 03. Create the environment proper with `python3.9 -m venv ~/.venv/lexci2`.
 04. Activate the environment with `source ~/.venv/lexci2/bin/activate`.
+The command line prompt should start with `(lexci2)` now.

 The virtual environment can be deactivated by typing `deactivate`.
 Should you want to remove it altogether, simply delete `~/.venv/lexci2`.
 Note that the